-Many who struggle with perpetual low self-esteem experience the situation as something that they simply have to tolerate and bear—as if it were a chronic health condition.
-The fact is finding the path to positive self-esteem is a skill people develop.
+Many who struggle with perpetually low self-esteem experience the situation as something that they simply have to tolerate and bear, as if it were a chronic health condition.
+The fact is, finding the path to positive self-esteem is a skill people develop.

 Do you struggle with low self-esteem?
-Here are 4 ways to find out.
+Here are four ways to find out.

-3. When Setbacks Hit, You Self-Defeat: When you encounter the normative setbacks that all human’s experience — job loss, work strain, negative feedback, grief, loss, or financial hardship — your coping strategy is to blame yourself.
-You become so flooded by shame and negative thoughts about yourself that you are unable to take in valuable feedback or problem solve so as to mitigate the situation at hand.
+When you encounter the normative setbacks that all human’s experience — job loss, work strain, negative feedback, grief, loss, or financial hardship — your coping strategy is to blame yourself.
+You become so flooded by shame and negative thoughts about yourself that you are unable to take in valuable feedback or problem-solve so as to mitigate the situation at hand.
 In this way, setbacks accumulate becoming more permanent and more defeating.

 You rarely have the feeling that you know exactly what to do—a kind of “know it in your bones” type of thing.
 Instead you self-doubt, analyze, and scrutinize all of your life’s decisions.
 In addition, you ask others around you for their opinions and overly solicit reassurance.
 Sometimes you see that your decisions don’t accurately reflect who you are, but your fear of making a mistake keeps you stuck in this pattern.